southalc/basic/README.md

 ```
 ## Types

-The module now includes the 'binary' type that works just as a standard file.
+The 'binary' defined type works like the standard 'file' type and uses all the
-The only difference being that the 'content' of a binary type must be a base64
+same parameters.
+The only difference is that the 'content' attribute of a binary
-encoded string.
+type should be a base64 encoded string.

 ## Feedback